shashankag14/MultiCamera2BEV/README.md

 ```
 python main.py
 ```

-## Notes
-- The final shape of the BEV output matters how the input images are warped and how much overlap they share with each other.
-Fine-tuning the final output shape always helps.
-- Make sure that you have enough features in each warped image after applying the homography.
-These features are used for feature matching and image stitching at the end.

 ## Analysis: Feature Detection and Matching (ORB v/s SIFT)
 **1. ORB (Oriented FAST & Rotated BRIEF)**